Korean People's Army: History

 Within the KPA, between December 1991 and December 1995, nearly 800 high officers (out of approximately 1,200) received promotions and preferential assignments.
-Three days after Kim Jong-il became Marshal, eight generals were appointed to the rank of Vice-Marshal.
-In April 1997, on the 85th anniversary of Kim Il-sung's birthday, Kim Jong-il promoted 127 general and admiral grade officers.
+Three days after Kim Jong Il became Marshal, eight generals were appointed to the rank of Vice-Marshal.
+In April 1997, on the 85th anniversary of Kim Il Sung's birthday, Kim Jong Il promoted 127 general and admiral grade officers.
 The following April he ordered the promotions of another 22 generals and flag officers.
-Along with these changes, many KPA officers were appointed to influential positions within the Korean Workers' Party.
-These promotions continue today, simultaneous with the celebration of Kim Il-sung's birthday and the KPA anniversary celebrations every April and since recently in July to honour the end of the Korean War.
-Under Kim Jong-il's leadership, political officers dispatched from the party monitored every move of a general's daily life, according to analysts similar to the work of Soviet political commissars during the early and middle years of the military establishment.
+Along with these changes, many KPA officers were appointed to influential positions within the WPK.
+These promotions continue today, simultaneous with the celebration of Kim Il Sung's birthday and the KPA anniversary celebrations every April and since recently in July to honour the end of the Korean War.
+Under Kim Jong Il's leadership, political officers dispatched from the party monitored every move of a general's daily life, according to analysts similar to the work of Soviet political commissars during the early and middle years of the military establishment.

-Today the KPA exercises full control of both the Politburo and the Central Military Commission of the WPK, the KPA General Political and General Staff Departments and the Ministry of Defence, all having KPA representatives with a minimum general officer rank.
-Following changes made during the 4th session of the 13th Supreme People's Assembly on 29 June 2016, the State Affairs Commission has overseen the Ministry of Defence as part of its systemic responsibilities.
-All members of the State Affairs Commission have membership status (regular or alternate) on the WPK Political Bureau.
+Under Kim Jong Il, the KPA effectively exercised full control of both the Politburo and the CMC, the KPA General Political and General Staff Departments and the Ministry of Defence, all having KPA representatives with a minimum general officer rank.
+During this period the primary path for command and control of the KPA extended through the National Defence Commission which was led by its chairman Kim Jong Il until 2011, to the Ministry of Defence and its General Staff Department.
+From there on, command and control flowed to the various bureaus and operational units.
+A secondary path, to ensure political control of the military establishment, extended through the CMC.
+The party's power was diluted; the CMC was stripped of its authority to command the KPA in 2010.
+The KPA party committee outranked provincial party committees, while KPA's General Political Bureau (GPB) had equal status to the WPK Central Committee.

+The organization of the KPA leadership was reformed again under Kim Jong Un.
+The Supreme People's Assembly (SPA) amended the constitution in June 2016, abolishing the National Defence Commission (NDC) except in times of war, and replacing it with the State Affairs Commission (SAC), which was named the "supreme policy-oriented leadership body of State power".
+Kim became the chairman of the State Affairs Commission on 29 June 2016.
+These amendments marked the decrease of the military's influence, with the newly established SAC including more civilian and less military members than the NDC.
+The constitution was further amended in 2019.
+The constitution now stipulated that the mission of North Korea's armed forces was to "defend unto death the Party Central Committee headed by the great Comrade Kim Jong Un".
+The chairman of the State Affairs Commission was named as the commander-in-chief of the armed forces as well as the "supreme representative of all the Korean people".